 For the Shortcake:

-- Preheat oven to 400 F. Prepare a baking with parchment paper.
+- Preheat oven to 400 F. Prepare a medium baking sheet with parchment paper.
 Set aside.

 - In a medium bowl, add the ingredients for the biscuits and stir them together until the liquid is dissolved.
 The batter will be sticky.